zimmermanc/evident-automation/autoremediate/aws/cfn/cis-foundations-benchmark/README.md

 - [x] 3.14 Ensure a log metric filter and alarm exist for VPC changes (Scored)
 - [ ] 3.15 Ensure appropriate subscribers to each SNS topic (Not Scored)

+---

 ### Usage

 1. Download and save this template to a local file.
 2. Login to your AWS account and navigate to the CloudFormation Dashboard.
 3. From the **Select Template** page, select *Choose File* and this template from your local download location.
 Click *Open* in the pop-up window then *Next*.
 4. Enter a *Stack name* on the **Specify Details** page.
-  a.
-Be sure and change the *Email* address!
+  1. Be sure and change the *Email* address!
 This is where CIS alarm notifications will be sent.
-  b.
-Enter a name for *TrailLogGroupName*, or leave the default.
+  2. Enter a name for *TrailLogGroupName*, or leave the default.
-  c.
-Click *Next*.
+  3. Click *Next*.
 5. From the **Options** page, choose the options (if any) you want to enable, then click *Next*.
 6. On the **Review** page, under **Capabilities**, check "I acknowledge that AWS CloudFormation might create IAM resources with custom names."
 7. Click *Create* at the bottom of the **Review** page to launch the stack.